slotdawg/ts2020/splunkobjectslab/splunkobjectslab.rst

 #.
 Gather the required information:

-   - MYOBJECTSACCESSKEY: You should have this from the AMI Key section above
+   - MYOBJECTSACCESSKEY: You should have this from the IAM Key section above
-   - MYOBJECTSSECRETKEY: You should have this from the AMI Key section above
+   - MYOBJECTSSECRETKEY: You should have this from the IAM Key section above
    - OBJECTSCLIENTIP: You can get this from **☰ Menu > Services > Objects**

    .. figure:: images/17.png